When Talk Therapy Has Helped but the Pattern Still Runs Your Life

 networks that reinforce safety and authentic expression.
 Social

-connection is a powerful regulator of the nervous system and a source of
+connection regulates the nervous system and is a source of healing on its own. -

 Professional partnership: Working with a